Montreal-Quakers/website/_pages/midweek.md

 * Given the proximity to McGill, this group speaks primarily English
 * Whisper translation into French is available
-* Several members are bilingual and francophone
+* Several members are bilingual and/or francophone

 {% include picture.html filename="ClaudeRyanLibrary.jpg" type="webp avif" class="img_center" alt="Ryan Library" %}